bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 Extension Point Reference
 -------------------------

-Axon.ivy supports the following extension points:
+Axon Ivy supports the following extension points:

 :public-api:`IServerExtension </ch/ivyteam/ivy/server/IServerExtension.html>`
-  A Server extension can be used to start and stop your code when the Axon.ivy Engine is started or stopped.
+  A Server extension can be used to start and stop your code when the Axon Ivy Engine is started or stopped.
 Server extensions can be accessed from Process Start Event and Process Intermediate Event Beans and also from every process element using the ivy.extensions environment variable.